Ocean#

 Exercise Details#

-• This exercise uses the same code base as the rest of the tutorial.
+• All exercises except the last one (“5 - Control case using MOM6”) use the same code base as the rest of the tutorial.

 • You will run a control simulation and three experimental simulations.
 Each simulation will be run for one year.